Conclusion Example: Definition

 The length of your conclusion will depend on the type of assignment and will vary from one page for an essay to three or more pages for a thesis.

 You’ve made your points, you’ve proven your case (or not), now you need to leave the reader feeling either convinced or informed.
-To do that effectively, you need to master the art of ‘How to write a conclusion‘
+To do that effectively, you need to master the art of ‘How to write a conclusion‘.
+Reading conclusion examples is a great idea for understanding the tone and type of words that need to be used in a conclusion.

-A good conclusion example is one where the points made and points proven in the main body of the essay are summarized and expressed in a compelling way.
-Usually, a good conclusion would give the reader a feeling of closure about what they just read.
+A good conclusion example is one where the points that were given in the main body of the essay are summarized and expressed in a clear, but compelling way.
+A good conclusion should give the reader a feeling of closure and complete understanding about what they’ve read.
+It’s important that the thesis statement is paraphrased and also placed in the conclusion.

 The final paragraph of the conclusion example should be compelling and succinct.
-The closing sentence is your last opportunity to convince the reader and leave a lasting impression of your dissertation.
+The closing sentence is your last opportunity to convince the reader and leave a lasting impression of your thesis statement and what you’ve contributed to the academic community.
+Link the end of the conclusion with your introduction- perhaps refer back to a fact or anecdote.

 All conclusion examples have these key components: